 How much should I eat?

-Using your hand can be an easy way to check the size of your food portions.
+Using your hand can be an easy way to check the size of your food portions on your plate.

-If you’re looking to reduce portion sizes it’s a good idea to initially focus on processed food, which is high in salt, sugar, and saturated fat.
+If you’re looking to reduce portion sizes it’s a good idea to initially focus on eating less processed food, which is high in salt, sugar, and saturated fat.

-Then move on to the meat, cheese and carbohydrate components of a meal.
+Then move on to the meat, carbohydrate and cheese components of a meal.
 If you’re afraid your plate will look a little empty, why not fill it with more vegetables.
-These can be lost cost if bought in season and should be eaten in larger quantities than other foods.
+These can be low cost if bought in season and should be eaten in larger quantities than other foods.

 It can be very easy to over serve, and therefore overeat, especially when you are hungry!
-Use these guides to help you create servings of following food types:
+Use these tips to help you serve up healthy portions of the following food types:

-A closed fist is a good guide for a portion of starchy carbohydrate foods like taro, potato, rice, banana and bread.
-Tip – if you want more than one carbohydrate in your meal, reduce the size of each one, so the total is the size of one fist
+A closed fist is a good guide for a portion of starchy carbohydrate foods like taro, potato, kumara, rice, pasta and bread.
+Tip – if you want more than one carbohydrate in your meal, reduce the size of each one, so the total is the size of one fist.

 How much meat can I eat?